kooba/swig-tiny-cms/README.md

 var swigCms = require('swig-cms');
 ```

-After typical Express and Swig configuration

-Provide a way for Swig CMS to know when user is authorized to edit content via middleware.
+After typical Express and Swig configuration, provide a way for Swig CMS to know when user is authorized to edit content via middleware.

 ```js
 app.use(function(req, res, next){